vinayphys/2DColloidTopoDefect/README.md

 Source_Data: contains the dataset used in different plots of the paper

-Experimental_Data: contains the 1000 configurations, obtained after processing the microscopy data of the 2D colloidal system
+Experimental_Data: contains the 1000 configurations, obtained after processing the microscopy data of the 2D colloidal system.
+Check the README file inside the directory for further details.